Johnathan Akinyemi

-Johnathan Peter Akinyemi (born 22 November 1988 in Warrington, England) is a Nigerian slalom canoeist who has competed since 2007.
+Johnathan Peter Akinyemi (born 22 November 1988 in Warrington, England) is a British-Nigerian slalom canoeist who competed at the international level from 2006 to 2016.
+He competed for Great Britain as a junior in 2006 and then represented Nigeria from 2007 onwards.

 At the 2012 Summer Olympics he competed in the K1 event, finishing 21st in the heats, failing to qualify for the semifinals.
 He finished in 20th place in the same event at the 2016 Summer Olympics in Rio de Janeiro.